A quick introduction to Additive Manufacturing

 Additive Manufacturing (AM), also known as industrial 3D printing, is the process of creating objects from 3D-model data layer-by-layer, as opposed to subtractive manufacturing methodologies.

 Additive Manufacturing includes a wide range of technologies and terminologies.
-In order to make a clear distinction between AM and other manufacturing technologies, ASTM first published standard F2792 in 2009 with a clear definition, clustering all AM processes into 7 sub-categories.
+In order to make a clear distinction between AM and other manufacturing technologies, ASTM first published standard F2792 in 2009 to define and classify AM technologies into seven categories.
+This work is now continued jointly with ISO through the ISO/ASTM 52900 series, which forms the current global reference for AM terminology and classification.
 We will give an overview of these categories later in this course.

 Selected terminologies for Additive Manufacturing